pts/kvikdos/README.txt

   If it displays the dot and the `Hello, World!' message, then it's OK.

+About making Linux files available for DOS programs:

+* kvikdos emulates DOS drives A: ..
+F: by exposing directories on the Linux filesystem as mount points for these DOS drives.

+* Use the `--mount=<drive><case><dirname>/' command-line flag to make DOS drive <drive>: point to Linux directory named <dirname>.
+Use `:' as
+  <case> for uppercase (see below), and use `-' for lowercase.

+* Use the `--mount=<drive>0' command-line flag to make <drive>: invisible to DOS programs.
+This is useful to override some default mounts.

+* Use the `--mount=<drive><case>' command-line flag to override case folding for default mounts.

+* The following drives are visible to DOS by default (i.e. default mounts):

+  * C: points to the current directory (.) of the kvikdos Linux process.

+  * D: points to the directory containing the kvikdos executable program (taken from argv[0]).

+  * E: points to the directory containing the <dos-executable-file>
+    specified in the command-line, if it was specified as a Linux pathname.

+  * A:, B: and F: are not mounted by default.

+* The default drive is C:, but if it was disabled (`--mount=C0'), then the default drive is E:.

+* If you don't specify `--env=PATH=...', then the DOS PATH environment variable is set to the directory containing <dos-executable-file>
+  (i.e. `--env=PATH=E:\' most of the time).

+* The defaults are set up in way that most of the time you don't need to specify `--mount=...', and you don't need to specify any directory name in DOS pathnames.
+That's because the current Linux directory is visible as C:\ in DOS, and that's the default within DOS as well.

+About uppercase and lowercase filenames:

+* Filenames in Linux are case sensitive, but in DOS they are case insensitive.
+Thus if a DOS program wants to open or access a file, kvikdos has to decide how to case fold the letters in the pathname.

+* Only unaccented Latin letters a .. z (and A ..
+Z) are targets of case folding.
+International characters (typically with code >= 128) are kept intact.

+* When the DOS program tries to open or access a file, kvikdos generates an uppercase or lowercase Linux filename based on the mount flags of the emulated drive the DOS file is on.
+(DOSBox does it differently: on a per file basis, it uses uppercase iff the lowercase variant doesn't already exists on the filesystem.)

+* To specify an uppercase drive, use the `--mount=<drive>:<dirname>' flag.
+  To specify a lowercase drive, replace the `:' with `-' above.
+For example, to mount the current Linux directory as C: lowercase, specify `--mount=C-' .

+* For drives C:, D: and E:, if not explicitly specified as `--mount=<drive>...', kvikdos autodetects lowercase based on the on the <dos-executable-file>: if there is at least one lowercase character, the drive becomes lowercase.
+For drives D: and E: only the last pathname component is considered, for C:, if
+  <dos-executable-file> is under C:, then the entire pathname is considered.
+  To override autodetection, specify e.g. `--mount=E:' for uppercase and `-mount=E-' for lowercase.

 Software compatibility, i.e. DOS programs known to work in kvikdos:

 * Turbo Pascal 7.0 compiler tpc.exe.
 It produces .exe program files